 The LGPs will offer a comprehensive portfolio of energy efficiency programs that target deep retrofits in municipal facilities.
+Partnerships will seek opportunities for comprehensive energy efficiency retrofits in municipal facilities to achieve deep retrofits by bundling a combination projects such as HVAC, hot water heating, lighting, vending machines, and computer networks.
 By partnering with local governments, Partnerships are well positioned to promote energy efficiency in their communities.
 Retrofit program offerings will include energy audits, calculated and prescriptive rebates, and direct installation of a comprehensive portfolio of measures.
 To promote this program element, Partnerships will distribute throughout their networks marketing materials and information that is well coordinated with utility and statewide marketing plans.
 The Partnerships will also leverage their community relationships as well as community based organizations and associations.
 Partnerships may also directly market to municipal and special district staffs and engage key stake holders within the local government and the community.
-Partnerships will work to achieve both immediate and comprehensive, long-term energy savings.
+Partnerships will work to achieve both immediate and comprehensive, longterm energy savings.
 Energy efficiency strategies and measures will be coordinated throughout municipal departments to streamline implementation.
 Partnerships will implement energy efficiency by providing comprehensive assessments, conservation measures and training and education to the local governments.